-When placement has been agreed, staff from the school will make contact with the child's current placement to arrange a transition programme with exchange of information and reciprocal visits where practical and appropriate.
-For intake into KS3 or KS4, there will be a series of whole group transition visits during the last half of the summer term preceding admission.
+When placement has been agreed, staff from the school will contact the child's current placement to arrange a transition programme with exchange of information and reciprocal visits where practical and appropriate.
+For intake into Primary, KS3 or KS4, there will be a series of whole group transition visits during the last half of the summer term preceding admission.
+Parents/Carers will receive a tour with their child at a quiet part of the day prior to the whole group transition visits.